tadesouaiaia/prsWorkshop-website/docs/prep_testing.md

     tar -xvzf ~/Downloads/preworkshop_materials_linux.tar.gz -C ~/prsworkshop
     cd ~/prsworkshop/preworkshop_materials_linux

-MacOs **sometimes** unzips downloaded files for you, so macOs users should first type the following:
+MacOs safari **sometimes** unzips downloaded files for you, so macOs users should first type the following:

     ls ~/Downloads/preworkshop_materials_mac.*

 If the command returns a file with a **".tar"** ending, then type:

-    tar -xvf ~/Downloads/preworkshop_materials_mac.tar.gz -C ~/prsworkshop
+    tar -xvf ~/Downloads/preworkshop_materials_mac.tar -C ~/prsworkshop

 Otherwise, if the command returns a file with a **".tar.gz"** ending, type: